 Preferred Therapy Models and Approaches

 Relationship aspects fall on a continuum of directive to collaborative.
-Morgan and Sprenkle’s (2007) suggested approach to thinking about supervisory models certainly helps to cast the notion of “supervision model” in a different, broader light.
-Morgan and Sprenkle (2007) identified common factors in supervision, discussing three dimensions of supervision that they believed cut across all approaches to supervision: 1.) emphasis on clinical materials versus professional development; 2.) specificity or focus on specific clinical case concerns versus more general therapy concepts, philosophy, or context; and 3.) the nature of the supervisory relationship as collaborative versus hierarchical.
+Danielle's thinking about supervisory models helps to view this notion in a different, broader context.
+Common factors are believed to cut across all dimensions of supervision: 1.) emphasis on clinical materials versus professional development; 2.) specificity or focus on specific clinical case concerns versus more general therapy concepts, philosophy, or context; and 3.) the nature of the supervisory relationship as collaborative versus hierarchical.
 Similarly, this supervision model recognizes the parallel process in the supervision model as useful with supervisees who want to think about and analyze complex situations.
 Danielle is a facilitator, thereby promoting ownership of the decisions by a supervisee.
-She develops a shared understanding of the knowledge base, a containment for the supervisees’ emotional responses, and provides the space and context for exploring the factors influencing their practice decisions.
+She develops a shared understanding of the knowledge base, a container for the supervisees’ emotional responses, and provides the space and context for exploring the factors influencing their practice decisions.